pudymody/pudymody.github.io/content/blog/2023-03-07-kde-global-theme-task-switcher.md

 ![Big icons task switcher](/static/imgs/kde-global-theme-task-switcher/task-switcher-win.jpg)

-But i also like sometimes, when its dark at knight to change the global theme to the dark one to feel like a **real haxx0r**.
+But i also like sometimes, when its dark at night to change the global theme to the dark one to feel like a **real haxx0r**.
 I do it from the settings home page.

 ![Settings home page](/static/imgs/kde-global-theme-task-switcher/settings-home.png)

 The problem with this is that it changes my liked task switcher to the default one.
 My solution to this?
 Edit the theme.
 Is the correct one?
 I dont know, but its A solution and it works for me.

-The files i had to edit where */usr/share/plasma/look-and-feel/org.kde.breeze.desktop/contents* and */usr/share/plasma/look-and-feel/org.kde.breezedark.desktop/contents* removing the following lines
+The files i had to edit were */usr/share/plasma/look-and-feel/org.kde.breeze.desktop/contents* and */usr/share/plasma/look-and-feel/org.kde.breezedark.desktop/contents* removing the following lines

 ```
 [kwinrc][WindowSwitcher]